Uthumphon: Second entrance to temple

+Kham Yat Palace, a place where king Uthumphon perform an ordination ceremony to become a Buddhist monk for the second times.

 After the Burmese retreat, Uthumphon and his elder brother Ekkathat, the two kings of Ayutthaya, seemed to peacefully coexist in the royal court for a while.
 In order to reduce the influence of Ekkathat's two consorts, Uthumphon ordered his half-sister Princess Maengmao, a daughter of King Borommakot with a secondary consort, who had been a Buddhist nun, to leave her nunnery to become a new consort to Ekkathat in 1760.
 Ekkathat made Princess Maengmao his chief queen with title Kromma Khun Wimonphat.

 On one day in the waxing of the eight month, Year 1122 of Culāsakaraj Era (late June 1760), Uthumphon visited his brother Ekkathat at Ekkathat's residence the Suriyat Amarin Throne Hall.
 Uthumphon found Ekkathat having a bare sword lying on his laps as a demonstration of discontent and enmity towards Uthumphon.
 Uthumphon was disheartened by the gesture of his brother Ekkathat, who indirectly implied that Uthumphon, as the Burmese threat had subsided, should return to his temple.

 Uthumphon then relinquished his royal authority to become a Buddhist monk again, this time permanently.
 Uthumphon embarked on a royal barge vessel and sailed upstream the Chaophraya River from Ayutthaya to Khamyat Pavilion, about forty kilometers to the northwest of Ayutthaya in modern Phothong District, Ang Thong Province, to perform an ordination ceremony to become a Buddhist monk.
 Uthumphon, then temple king again, returned to reside at his former temple, the Wat Pradu temple off the eastern wall of Ayutthaya.
 A large number of Uthumphon's political allies also expressed their loyalty to Uthumphon by following him into monkhood, leaving the royal government to the pro-Ekkathat faction to return to power.